RobotControlTechnologies/RCML_docs/default.en.md

 In the method of robot activation described in section ["Using Robots in the Program"](#3-2-using-robots-in-the-program), specific physical robot, or rather the associated robot representation is chosen by the robot module, which may know nothing about the context of using the activated robot, and therefore it is likely to make not the best choice of the robot.
 Most often, the first available robot within a specific module of robots is called this way if a specific required class of robots had been specified.
 Or, if an abstract robot had been called, it would be the first free robot from the first module of robots with unused robots, in the order in which the modules of the robots are listed in theconfig.ini file.

 If in the process of the *RCML* interpreter operation the option to record statistics (see section ["Installation and Configuration of *RCML* Compiler and Interpreter"](#1-3-installation-and...)) was activated, the statistical information about robots operation and the speed of executing their functions is collected.
 Some modules of robot choise work correctly only with enabled option of statistics recording.
-For more about data collection, see Section ["Working with *RCML* statistics"](#14-working-with-rcml-statistics).
+For example, *avg* module.

 Connecting one or several choosing modules is specified in the robot manipulation the operator in angle brackets <>, where all choosing modules are listed, comma-separated.
 The syntax of this construction is as follows:
 ```cpp